-When Caller ID information is logged for your extension and you have programmed a Call Log button, the word Calls is displayed, as shown in Figure 8-1.
-(For the Hong Kong Release 3.0 version, the dialed digits will display slightly differently than shown in the illustrations in this document.)
+When Caller ID information is logged for your extension and you have programmed a Call Log button, an exlamation mark (!) is displayed in the right-hand corner, as shown in Figure 8-12.

-Figure 8-1.
+Figure 8-12.
 System Telephone Display Showing Logged Calls